 These NCAR supercomputing, data storage, and archive systems support the development of climate models, weather forecasting, and other critical research.
-Access to them is available through allocation opportunities described here.

 The NCAR Campaign Storage file system is intended for use by the NCAR labs and universities as space for storing project data on publication timescales.
 The disk-based system has a five-year data-retention policy.

 The Quasar archive is a cold archive for storing curated data collections that have an indefinite lifetime.
 It is not designed to serve data or to store data that will be frequently accessed, overwritten, or deleted.
 (Active data should be on GLADE or Campaign Storage rather than on Quasar.)

 Stratus, the CISL object storage disk system, is for write-once, read-many (WORM), long-term data storage.